-The MEISPP is designed to provide talented undergraduate and graduate students with internships that introduce them to a variety of entry and mid-level research, technical and professional positions within the U.S. Department of Energy (DOE) and its national laboratories.
+The MEISPP is designed to provide talented undergraduate and graduate students and recent graduates with internships that introduce them to a variety of entry and mid-level research, technical and professional positions within the U.S. Department of Energy (DOE) and its national laboratories.
 Interns will help support the DOE mission of discovering solutions to power and secure America’s future.
 The DOE is committed to:

 - Energy Security - Nuclear Security - Scientific Discovery and Innovation - Environmental Responsibility